-For one or the projects we’ve been involved in lately, one of our challenges was to find the right intrapreneur to take the lead in an ongoing innovation project.
-When I say that “finding a qualified intrapreneur with the right fit for a corporate innovation project is very hard”, that’s an understatement.
-There are so many criteria you have to keep in mind, when making your selection.
+For one of the projects we’ve been involved in lately, one of our challenges was to find the right intrapreneur to take the lead in an ongoing innovation project.
+When I say that finding a qualified intrapreneur with the right fit for a corporate innovation project is very hard, that’s an understatement.
+There are so many criteria you have to keep in mind when making your selection.
 Check our previous blogpost for the skills of the perfect intrapreneur.
 At the latest edition of Intrapreneurship Conference (in New York), we noticed that many corporates struggle with finding the right intrapreneurs to pursue their innovation trajects.
 Therefore we want to share on of our latest experiences in challenging the way to find a proper intrapreneur.

 Because of the strategic angle, there is a huge overlap between this new product and existing business units & ongoing projects.
-Therefore we advised our client to treat this product as ‘a corporate startup’.
-Since a corporate startup is a startup as well, we needed to find a dedicated lead for this project = an intrapreneur.
+Therefore, we advised our client to treat this product as a corporate startup.
+Since a corporate startup is a startup like any other, we needed to find a dedicated lead for this project = an intrapreneur.

 This is what we did: